zafranhaider/RiskBeat-Heart-Disease-Prediction-System/README.md

 - Displays information about heart diseases, symptoms, causes, and treatments.
 - Educates users and doctors for informed decision-making.

+### Doctor Appointment Module
+- Allows users to search for doctors by name, specialization, or availability.
+- Displays doctor profiles with qualifications, experience, and ratings.
+- Facilitates in-person and virtual consultations.

 ### Search Your Doctor
 - Enables users to find heart specialists by location or expertise.
 - Displays contact details and availability for consultations.